robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 This walkthrough takes you through the process of creating a simple user interface using [Interface Builder](https://developer.apple.com/xcode/interface-builder/) with RoboVM.

-Interface Builder is part of Xcode and allows you to create the user interfaces of your iOS apps via a WYSIWG editor.
+Interface Builder is part of Xcode and allows you to create the user interfaces of your iOS apps via a WYSIWYG editor.
 User interfaces are usually defined in so called __storyboards__.
 A single storyboard can contain multiple __scenes__, each corresponding to a specific screen of your application.
 A scene is controlled by a __view controller__ which interacts with __views__ within the scene, such as buttons, labels or text fields.

 To accommodate different screen sizes, __[auto-layout](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/Introduction/Introduction.html)__ can be used which lets you define the relationships between your UI elements, such as their size, relative spacing and so forth.